thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 Trace filtering
 ***************

-It's possible to change current logs level for any instance of component in runtime.
-To do so, use `-F` option with following argument format:
+Current log levels can be changed for any instance of a component at runtime.
+To do so, use the `-F` option and the following argument format:

    <log_level>="<component1>[, <component2>]"

-Where *<log_level>* is one of:
+Where *<log_level>* can be one of the following:

 - ``c`` / ``critical``
 - ``e`` / ``error``